 Consider a Pre-Apprenticeship Training Program to increase your knowledge and develop the skills to be a strong candidate for a Registered Apprenticeship.
 Apprenticeship readiness programs can vary in length from a few weeks to a several months and are generally free or low-cost.

-PNCI offers Carpenters Trade Preparation, a focused, four-week pre-apprenticeship program 4 – 6 times a year, depending on the local workforce’s demand for Carpenters Apprentices.
+PNCI offers Carpenter Trade Preparation, a focused, three-week pre-apprenticeship program 6-9 times a year, depending on the local workforce’s demand for Carpenters Apprentices.

 There are many other pre-apprenticeship providers who offer construction-related training to youth and adults for you to consider.
-PNCI Apprentices come from a variety of pre-apprenticeship programs including these in the Portland metro area:
+PNCI Apprentices come from a variety of pre-apprenticeship programs like these:

 - Constructing Hope